passthejoe/blogPoster/README.md

 The `twitter` packaged in most Linux distributions is version 6.x, so there is no problem if you use apt to install it in Debian/Ubuntu distros.

+For users of Red Hat Enterprise Linux 8 or CentOS 8, the `nokogiri`, `net-sftp` and `net-ping` gems are available from the EPEL repo.
+You'll have to install the `twitter` and `mastodon-api` gems with `gem install`.

 But in Windows, `twitter 7.0.0` won't work.
 Instead install version 6.2.0 like this:

 	$ gem install twitter -v 6.2.0